 At the CMTS, if timer T1, T2 (only when in the Reserve state), or T4 expires, the Gate MUST be deleted.
 When a CMTS deletes a Gate without being solicited by the Policy Server, the CMTS MUST send a Gate-Report-State message (with the Solicited bit set to 0) to the Policy Server indicating that the Gate was deleted.
-If the T2 timer expires while in the Reserved state, the CMTS MUST delete the DOCSIS flow through DOCSIS mechanisms (i.e. a DSD message) and issue a Gate-Report-State message (with the Solicited bit set to 0) to the PS informing it of this state transition.
+If the T2 timer expires while in the Reserved state, the CMTS MUST delete the DOCSIS flow through DOCSIS mechanisms (i.e., a DSD message) and issue a Gate-Report-State message (with the Solicited bit set to 0) to the P2 timer expires while in the T2 timer expires while in the CMTS MUST delete the DOCSIS flow through DOCSIS mechanisms (i.e., a DSD message) and issue a Gate-Report-State message (with the Solicited bit set to 0) to the PS informing it of this state transition.
 Note, if the T2 timer expires while in the Committed or Committed-Recovery state then the CMTS must send a DSC as defined in DOCSIS to free the reserved resources that are in excess of the active resources, issue a Gate-Report-State message to the PS informing it of the reduction in reservation resources, and remain in the same state.
 Upon receipt of a Gate-Report-State message, the Policy Server MUST forward it to the Application Manager.